emoran/vscode-anypoint-monitor/README.md

 - Get CloudHub 1.0 applications
 - Get CloudHub 2.0 applications
 - Get Organization Details and usage
+- Application Details (One page to show all details of the app CH1 only for now)

 > Note: Some of the features might not be availble due entitlement or permissions